 Pro tip: If you can, you and anyone who will be using the CMS should take it for a test drive.
 After, collect feedback from test users and have them note whether or not the user interface is easy-to-use.

 If you'd like to arrange a HubSpot demo contact us.

 4. Is the CMS scalable?

-Websites tend to get more complicated as the business and team grows.
+Websites get more complicated as the business and team grows.
 The last thing you want to do is be back here choosing a CMS and having to migrate your website because in 18-months you have outgrown it again.
 Don’t just look for a CMS that's perfect for your current needs, but one that will grow with you as your customers and business needs evolve.
 Continue to ask the following questions:

 - Will the platform support our marketing goals in six, 12, or 18 months?

 - Will it support user management as our team grows?

 - Will it integrate with the CRM we’re migrating to?

 As your business grows so do your customer's expectations.
 A future-proof CMS means having a platform that allows you to quickly and easily iterate to improve performance and integrate new tools without compromising the security of your site.

 HubSpot is an integrated, all-in-one platform that’s great for giving your company the web presence you want while capturing inbound leads.
 This platform has a long list of sales and marketing features including an easy-to-use blog tool, email and social media integrations, and a plethora of resources tailored specifically to startups; which makes it easy to scale up when the time comes.